 Land related to the road and rail detour must be acquired by May 2017 to avoid a project delay.
-With Council approval of an expropriation by-law on July 13, 2016, and with the waiver of an expropriation inquiry hearing by the Province under the Expropriation Act, the City will be able to obtain the required lands in time to meet the project schedule.
+With Council confirmation of expropriation by-law 89/2016 on July 13, 2016, and with the waiver of an expropriation inquiry hearing by the Province under the Expropriation Act, the City will be able to obtain the required lands in time to meet the project schedule.